khaffner/elbin/README.md

 # Elbin
-Everything running on the raspberry pi on the boat named elbin. \
+Everything running on the raspberry pi on the boat named Elbin. \
 Electric motor info gets pulled via CAN. \
 GPS coordinates from usb gps antenna, uses gpsd. \
 Home Assistant is the UI.
+Portainer for graphical docker management.
+DuckDNS for dns.
+Syncthing for syncing(/"backup") to off site computer.
+Heimdall for "front page" on LAN

 ### Setup